 Security administration is simplified through the use of roles and constraints to organize subject access levels.
 RBAC in general can reduce costs within an organization, as it accepts that changes in roles and responsibilities of (especially) employees occur more frequently than the changes in the rights within roles.
 The basic idea of RBAC is to define roles according to responsibilities within the business organization.
 Permissions required to perform the duties of a role are assigned to the respective role.
-A subject, i.e., typically human user, is assigned roles according to his business responsibilities.
+A subject, i.e., typically human user (but may also be an application or software process or an intelligent electronic device - IED), is assigned roles according to his business responsibilities.
 This helps to achieve separation of duty by ensuring that a user is assigned only the roles according to his responsibilities, and possesses only the permissions required to fulfill his duties.
 Restrictions can be placed to prevent a single subject from being assigned to roles having a conflict of interest.
 RBAC also includes the concept of temporary roles to realize dynamic separation of duty: Over time, a subject may act in different roles.
 At any point in time, the subject only possesses the permissions of the currently active role or roles.

-The general concept of RBAC is shown in Figure 3, which is the enhanced approach explained in [9].
+The general concept of RBAC is shown in Figure 5, which is the enhanced approach explained in [11].
 As shown, the role separates the subject from the permissions.
 The permissions define certain rights on objects, like read or write operations on specific objects (e.g., files).
 The role itself bundles a set of permissions, which can be assigned to users.
 This subject assignment enables separation of duty, which is necessary to also support auditing of actions.
 Additionally, constraints may further be used to either restrict roles or to enable special handling in situations like emergency cases.
 Examples of constraints required in digital grids specifically are:

-- Area of Responsibility or scope allows restricting the effectiveness of an issued RBAC token, e.g., to an organizational unit or a geographical location or area. - Operational constraints allow a local augmentation of the associated rights if the (hosting) object detects or is informed about specific circumstances.
+- Area of Responsibility or scope allows restricting the effectiveness of an issued RBAC token, e.g., to an organizational unit or a geographical location or area, or a specific communication network area (subnet). - Operational constraints allow a local augmentation of the associated rights if the (hosting) object detects or is informed about specific circumstances.
 As an example, an Engineer may not be allowed to perform certain actions, e.g., on a protection relay, in an emergency case.
+Note that these constraints are typically defined and handled in a device-centric manner and may not be included in the subject specific role assignment.

-Figure 3.
+Figure 5.
 General concept for RBAC